Willagee

 Population growth drivers in Willagee are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Willagee's population is approximately 6,288 as of February 2026.
-This figure represents an increase of 841 people, a 15.4% rise since the 2021 Census which reported a population of 5,447.
-The change was inferred from the estimated resident population of 6,075 in June 2024 and address validation since the Census date.
-This results in a population density ratio of 3,008 persons per square kilometer, placing Willagee in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate exceeded the national average of 9.9%, with a primary driver being interstate migration contributing approximately 54.7% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Based on AreaSearch's analysis, Willagee's population is around 6,288 as of Feb 2026.
+This reflects an increase of 841 people (15.4%) since the 2021 Census, which reported a population of 5,447 people.
+The change is inferred from the estimated resident population of 6,075 from the ABS as of June 2024 and address validation since the Census date.
+This population level equates to a density ratio of 3,008 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Willagee's 15.4% growth since the 2021 census exceeded the national average (9.9%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 54.7% of overall population gains during recent periods, although all drivers, including overseas migration and natural growth, were positive factors.

-For areas not covered by this data and post-2032 growth estimation, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Projecting demographic trends, Willagee is expected to grow by an above median rate for national areas.
-By 2041, the area's population is projected to increase by 985 persons, reflecting a total gain of 12.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch utilizes the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Regarding demographic trends, an above-median population growth relative to national areas is projected, with the area expected to grow by 985 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 12.3% in total over the 17 years.

 Frequently Asked Questions - Population